ava-labs/avalanche-docs/docs/apis/avalanchejs/create-an-asset-on-the-x-chain.md

 The statuses can be one of "Accepted", "Processing", "Unknown", and "Rejected":

-* "Accepted" indicates that the transaction has been accepted as valid by the network and executed
+- "Accepted" indicates that the transaction has been accepted as valid by the network and executed
-* "Processing" indicates that the transaction is being voted on.
+- "Processing" indicates that the transaction is being voted on.
-* "Unknown" indicates that node knows nothing about the transaction, indicating the node doesn’t have it
+- "Unknown" indicates that node knows nothing about the transaction, indicating the node doesn’t have it
-* "Rejected" indicates the node knows about the transaction, but it conflicted with an accepted transaction
+- "Rejected" indicates the node knows about the transaction, but it conflicted with an accepted transaction

-## Identifying the newly created asset {#identifying-the-newly-created-asset}
+## Identifying the newly created asset

 The X-Chain uses the transaction ID of the transaction which created the asset as the unique identifier for the asset.
 This unique identifier is henceforth known as the "AssetID" of the asset.
 When assets are traded around the X-Chain, they always reference the AssetID that they represent.